MarsBased/handbook/guides/blogging-guide.md

 If you’re bootstrapping a company, you will most likely neither have the time to blog, nor the resources to have somebody do that for you.
 A good tip is to start small by covering a single topic.
 For instance, our buddies at [Quipu](https://getquipu.com/en "Quipu"), a personal finances app (built using Ruby on Rails!), chose to target small companies and freelancers/contractors that want to automate their bookkeeping.
 As a result of that, they are [blogging about personal finances](http://getquipu.com/blog/ "Quipu Blog"): how to do paperwork, how-to guides on taxes & forms, common mistakes in bookkeeping and tips about saving money on taxes are some of the topics they’ve dealt with.

 It might look obvious, but if you write about startups and entrepreneurship, don't review your most favourite restaurants.
-It's OK to go offtopic every once in a while, but not every second post.
+It's OK to go offtopic every once in a while, but not in every second post.

 The bottom line here is that choosing the right topics attracts like-minded people, it’ll rank great in Google and you can share it in niche groups or publications to be exposed to a larger audience.